Walker Trustees: Office of White Rod

 The office of White Rod received fees from all Scottish people granted the Scottish honours of duke, marquis, earl, viscount, baron, baronet or knight bachelor wherever they resided and from English people granted Scottish titles.
 The 1902 establishment of the Central Chancery of the Orders of Knighthood ended the payment of fees for all but knights bachelor.
 The fees were contentious and in 1908 the Society of Knights Bachelor was founded as a body to represent knights bachelor.
 The society brought a case before the Outer House of the Court of Session in March 1909 disputing the right of the trustees to collect fees when knights were appointed.
-The court found in favour of the trustees but the society won the case on appeal to the Lords of Appeal in Ordinary in 1911 and no from that point the office ceased to collect fees.
+The court found in favour of the trustees but the society won the case on appeal to the Lords of Appeal in Ordinary in 1911 and from that point the office ceased to collect fees.

 The holder of the office of White Rod had a historic role as usher to the monarch in Scottish coronations.
 This fell away after the Acts of Union, though the holder did attend the 1761 coronation of George III and Charlotte and the 1821 coronation of George IV.
 In 1902 the trustees successfully petitioned the Court of Claims to play a role in the coronation of Edward VII and Alexandra.
 The claim was first disallowed, as the role had no duty other than to "stand and wait".
 When the court found that the Lord Lyon King of Arms also had no real duties at the coronation beyond standing and waiting the decision was reversed and a representative of the trustees granted permission to attend.
 In 2023 the Coronation Claims Office confirmed that the Episcopal Bishop of Edinburgh, John Armes, would attend the coronation of Charles III and Camilla as a representative of the Walker Trustees, in honour of the role of White Rod.
 The trust owns the regalia associated with the office of White Rod and since 2009 has loaned it to the National Museum of Scotland, the regalia were valued at the time as being worth £176,000.